JvanDooren/Robotis_Mini_ROS/README.md

 * Robotis Mini
 	* buy ✔️
 	* build ✔️
-	* test max load (weight): Looks to be ok, but the center of cravity has obviously changed
+	* test max load (weight):✔️ Looks to be ok, but the center of cravity has obviously changed
 		* I can always remove the included batteries to remove some weight if necessary (even though this would change the center of gravity even more).
 		* If I see that the robot works less optimal with the added Raspberry pi, I can always remove it for now and thether the robot to it.
 	* 3d print RPi mount ✔️